Emily always aimed to be at the top. She just had to be number one. There was only one problem: Her sister Heather.

 Having your dream taken away in a mere instant would drive anyone into depression and a state of apathy.

 Emily visited her sister almost daily.
-During that time I didn’t see much of her.
+During that time, I didn’t see much of her.
 The few times I asked her if we could get together, she declined.
 She had to take care of Heather, she said.

-“She’s my sister after all.
+“She’s my sister, after all.
 It shouldn’t matter what happened before.
 We only have each other, Lizzy.
 Since dad died, there is no one else.”

 Once Heather was released from the hospital, Emily moved in with her in their old home.
 She said she’d take care of her sister and assist her in her daily life.
-To do that she took a break from university and left the dorms behind.
+To do that, she took a break from university and left the dorms behind.

 Heather was still in the same depressed state when I visited them the first time.
 She’d talk to me, but I felt a deep sadness in her words.

 As the weeks passed, she started to improve.
 During later visits, I saw Heather smiling, and Emily, in turn, seemed to be happy.
-It had been ages since I had seen true affection between them.
+It had been ages since I had seen genuine affection between them.

 I visited the sisters quite a lot during that time.
 At first, I was only there to help Emily move, but this initial visit was enough to rekindle the old friendship the three of us had shared.
 We spent countless evenings talking about the fun we had had together as kids and teenagers.